animlbook/AnIML/README.md

 conda activate 416-book
 ```

 Install the book theme dependencies.

 All of these are libraries used for themes/templating in the book. `Sphinx` is the documentation templating tool, `sphinx-book-theme` is the specific book theme, `myst-nb` changes the Sphinx langauge from rST to MyST (more similar to Markdown), and `sphinx-thebe` allows interactive notebooks in the browser.

 ```bash
 pip install -r requirements.txt
 ```

+### Install Develepor Dependencies

+1. To install the library for generating animations, follow the instructions [here](https://docs.manim.community/en/stable/installation.html).
+2. Also install LaTeX on your system with whatever method is best.

 ### Editing the book